 There is also a high risk of getting mugged.
-In the recent years, Togo has seen higher levels of violent crimes.
+In recent years, Togo has seen higher levels of violent crimes.
 Attacks occur both during day and night.
-During some of these attacks firearms, knives and machettes have been used.
-Avoid travelling alone, even within Lomé city limits, especially at night.
+During some of these attacks firearms, knives and machetes have been used.
+Avoid traveling alone, even within Lomé city limits, especially at night.
 It’s generally recommended not to resist armed attack.

 TERRORISM RISK : LOW

 Even though there haven't been any terrorist attacks in Togo's recent history, they shouldn't be ruled out.
 Be aware of your surroundings at all times.

 SCAMS RISK : MEDIUM

 When it comes to scams, you might experience them with motorbikes cutting you off in order to stage an accident, or pedestrians claiming you hit them until you hand over money to make up for the damage.
 Apart from that, double check your change and negotiate everything in advance.